-Any re-opener application must clearly provide the Authority with answers to the two following questions:

-- Why an adjustment to allowances is justified - What that adjustment should be.

-The various re-opener licence conditions prescribe the minimum sets of information that an application must contain to assist us in answering these two questions.
+- 3.1 Any reRe-opener application must clearly provide the Authority with answers to the two following questions: - Why an adjustment to allowances is justified - What that adjustment should be. - 3.2 The various reRe-opener licence conditions prescribe the minimum sets of information that an application must contain to assist us in answering these two questions.
 Depending on the re-opener mechanism, answering either or both of these questions may be more, or less, difficult.
 In this chapter we provide guidance on how some key evidential tools should be used in answering these questions.
 This chapter should be read in conjunction with the relevant mechanism-specific appendix to this guidance.
+This document, and in particular this chapter, sets out further detail on the required content that must be included in any Re-opener application. - 3.3 Each application must include a table that maps out which sections of the application relate to individual requirements as set out in the relevant Re-opener licence condition and Chapter 3 of this document. - 3.4 There may be some Re-opener applications where licensees will not be able to provide the required information listed within this document.
+In such instances, the licensee must provide a justification for not providing all of the required information.
+We will consider whether there is sufficient information to progress a Re-opener application in the absence of all the required information on a case-by-case basis.

+3.5 This chapter should be read in conjunction with the relevant mechanism-specific appendices to this document.